Spy Cameras and the Law – What You Need to Know

 Article 8 of the Human Rights Act 1998 states that each individual has the right to a family and private life – meaning respect must be shown for their home and correspondence.
 The Article also indicates that there must be some level of justification for any interference with personal privacy.
 State and public authorities are permitted to do so if the interference has obvious legal justification – i.e. when preventing a crime.

-If you intend on using a hidden camera to capture evidence of suspect behaviour, it’s imperative that you do so in a way that complies with any legal restrictions.
+If you intend on using a hidden camera to capture evidence of suspect behaviour, such as combating nuisance neighbours with spy equipment or catching a cheating partner, it’s imperative that you do so in a way that complies with legal restrictions.
 Failure to do so may result in the evidence being unusable during a trial.

 If you are using CCTV, the police may advise that the installation fully adheres to any legal restrictions that may render the evidence worthless.
 Householders should make sure they are aware of any consequences and use CCTV security with caution.